NicoleRauch/WaniKaniBookClubGenerator/README.md

 |`readAlongJSTComputer`|String; optional|The time of the read-along session in JST, in computer-readable format (e.g. `21:30:00`).
 Only required when the read-along session should be shown.|
 |`weeks`|Array|The list of the configurations for each week (see below).|

-The configurations for each week contain the following variables:
+The configurations for each week contains the following variables:

 |Name|Type|Explanation|
 |----|----|-----------|